saadpasta/react-blog-github/README.md

 # React Github Issue Blog
-### Blog Built on Reactjs Using Github Issues as the Data Source.
-No Backend Needed.
+### Blog Built on Reactjs Using Github Issues as the Data Source .

+⚠️ In Progress